eric-muchiri/Nodejs/02express-setup/README.md

   }`
 *body-parser* - Enables us to parse html, json, read data from forms e.t.c
 `*` - Enables us to get the latest version

+## Into express

+Import express and body-parser in your js file
+(applies to other js modules as well)
+`var app = express()` - Invoking express

+__Middleware__
+A function with acess to the response and request objects within the cycle
+They can:
+*Execute code
+*Change the reqests and response
+*Call the next middleware
+*End the cycle